 • Cook on high for 4 hours or low for 7-8 hours, or until the greens are very tender.
 Do not uncover during this time.

-• Uncover and carefully remove the ham hock, if using.
+• Uncover and carefully remove the ham hock.
 Remove any meat and return to the slow cooker, stirring to combine.
 Taste and add salt, if desired.

 • Serve the greens, along with the pot liquor, warm.